strapsi/mug/README.md

 `--add` add all changed files before the commit

 `--type <type>` override the commit type that is derived from the branch name
+### config
+edit a defined config file by its name. associate a config file with a name in the .mug.yml file

+`<name>` name of config file
 ### hash
 prints out a sha512 hash of the given input string
 ### log